stevelorenz/build-vnf/README.md

 # Build VNF #

 This repository is under heavy development.
 The directories are not cleanly and clearly organized.
-Redundant directories will be removed before the beta 1.0 version.
+Redundant directories will be removed before the stable 1.0 version.
 The README will also be updated.

 This project is hosted on [GitHub](https://github.com/stevelorenz/build-vnf) and [BitBucket](https://bitbucket.org/comnets/build-vnf/src/master/), please create an issue or a pull request if you have